fkirc/attranslate/README.md

   --targetFormat <targetFileFormat>   One of "flat-json", "nested-json",
                                       "yaml", "po", "xml", "ios-strings",
                                       "arb", "csv"
-  --service <translationService>      One of "manual",
+  --service <translationService>      One of "zero-config", "manual",
                                       "sync-without-translate",
                                       "google-translate", "azure"
   --serviceConfig <serviceKey>        supply configuration for a translation